 This means you no longer have to write a bloated qualifications profile, but can instead list pertinent details (as shown in this COO resume example).

 As noted in the points above, this document employs leading resume trends, including graphic elements, color, and a summary of the candidate’s career trajectory — all effective strategies in distinguishing executive qualifications.

 Congratulations!
-In 2015 and beyond, you’ve become a hot search topic, as employers and recruiters are turning to Google and LinkedIn to learn more about you.
+From this point forward, you’ve become a hot search topic, as employers and recruiters are turning to Google and LinkedIn to learn more about you.

 If your resume writing and LinkedIn styles aren’t in alignment, this trend can catch you off-guard – making it difficult for employers to understand who they’re reading about.

-In summary, an effective executive resume in 2015 and beyond requires evidence of your leadership achievement, standout design, social media alignment (or social proof), and a branded cover letter as backup.
+In summary, an effective executive resume now requires evidence of your leadership achievement, standout design, social media alignment (or social proof), and a branded cover letter as backup.
 Don’t go into your job search without observing these trends!